Schedule: Week 1-5

 - Make arguments that don't confuse summary with rhetoric, or rhetoric with evaluation.

-3. If you use sources other than the Youtube video, use the Purdue OWL website — https://owl.purdue.edu/owl/research_and_citation/using_research/index.html.
-Become familiar with this site, as it will help you in citing sources and in creating a bibliography — which will become increasingly important in this course.
-Remember that you don't need to cite the Youtube video itself.
+This site will help you cite sources and create bibliographies — which will become increasingly important in this course.
+Remember that you don't need to cite the Youtube video itself; 2) you don’t need to use outside sources for the first essay, but if you do use a source you must acknowledge it.